Asymptotics of multifractal products of spherical random fields

 3mm Key Words: Multifractals, spherical random fields, random measures, limit theorems, R\'enyi function.
 3mm

 ABSTRACT

-The paper studies multifractal random measures on the sphere $\mathbb{S}^d$ constructed via multifractal products of random fields.
-It presents new limit theorems for multifractal products of spherical fields and conditions for the non-degeneracy of the limiting measure.
-The multifractal properties of the limiting measure are investigated, and its R\'enyi function is derived.
-Compared to earlier results on multifractal products of spherical fields, the obtained limit theorems hold under general mixing conditions, enabling the consideration of multifractal products of fields from a broad class and the construction of random measures with flexible multifractal properties.
+The paper studies multifractal random measures on spheres $\mathbb{S}^d$ constructed using multifractal products of random fields.
+The paper presents new limit theorems for multifractal products of spherical fields and conditions for the non-degeneracy of the limiting measure.
+We also focus on studying multifractal properties of the limiting measure and calculate its R\'enyi function under conditions that are expressed in terms of second-order moments in the geometric Gaussian scenario.
+Compared to earlier results, the obtained limit theorems hold under general mixing conditions that allow for considering multifractal products of fields from a wide class and deriving random measures with flexible multifractal properties.
 4mm